sonujose/angular2-routing/README.md

 # Angular2-quickstart-webpack
-This is a quick start project for angular2.
-Bundled using webpack
+This is a quick start project for angular2. using Systemjs

 ## Dependencies
 - You must have `node` and `npm` installed (via `brew install node` or [NodeJS.org](https://nodejs.org/en/));